mcneill-h/Sisyphus-Game/README.md

 Licensed under the MIT License - See the LICENSE document

 External assets used in this project (listed font, sprites and SFX) are not included in this repository.
 They may or may not be used in modified versions of this repository (for more information, see the links from each external assets above).

+The music, code, and some of the sprites were 100% made by myself.
+Any developpers are free to use them as they will.